MirkoZETA/FlexNetSim-WebAPP/README.md

 # FlexNetSim-WebAPP

-A web-based playground for interacting with the Flex Net Sim optical network simulation library.
-Built with [Docusaurus](https://docusaurus.io/), a modern static website generator.
+A web-based playground for simple optical network simulations using the Flex Net Sim C++ library, designed as an introduction to its core capabilities.
+Built with [Docusaurus](https://docusaurus.io/), it offers an interactive interface for configuring network topologies, running basic simulations, and viewing real-time results.
+Supports up to three simultaneous simulations for easy comparison.

 ## Features